 best axe for chopping down trees – What to look for ?

 There are a few main aspects to bear in mind to choose the best axe for felling trees.
 They are:

 felling axe head weight

 While the most massive axe head does produce maximum force, it’s better to buy an axe with a head measuring no more than five pounds.
 Heavy axes do deliver more power but also give less accurate swings.
 Besides, you may get tired swinging too heavy an axe multiple times while felling trees.
 You can start with a 3-pound axe with a 2-pound axe head and go on increasing the weight as you got stronger and experienced using the axe.

 felling axe handle length

 Longer handles do give more force in each swing, but it’s better to use an axe with a shorter handle than necessary.
 Too long a handle comes with the risk of your not being able to control it after some time.
 The standard length may be 36 inches, but it’s better to use an axe with a 28 inch or 31-inch handle as it gives you more force and controlled swings.

-While many axe handles are made of plastic, the wooden handles are better, specially the hickory or ash handles.
+While many axe handles are made of plastic, the wooden handles are better, especially the hickory or ash handles.
 Check the grain of the wood, and its growth-ring width and quantity.
 The grain should run parallel to the axe bit as perpendicular running grains are weak and may snap upon striking trees.
 Handles with numerous, narrow growth rings are stronger than wood with fewer, broadly-spaced growth rings.

 axe handle shapes